jairodriguez/PostCrafter/OPENAPI_SETUP_GUIDE.md

 1. **Check the URL**: Make sure you're using the exact URL above
 2. **Clear cache**: Try refreshing the GPT Builder page
-3. **Manual import**: Copy the GPT Action spec content and paste it directly
+3. **Manual import**: Copy the OpenAPI spec content and paste it directly
 4. **Check format**: Ensure you're importing as "URL" not "File"

 ### **If the API doesn't work:**